SorinoSSK/VFlowTech-Doc/content/apps/entity-manager/creating-assets/index.md

 In order to create an Asset, we first need to create an Asset Type for that.

+Every asset is created from an asset type.
+For example, there could be many `motors` labeled `motor-1, motor-2, ...` in a project, but all of those might be coming from the asset type called `motor`.
+This is done to allow comparison among similar assets belonging to the same asset type.

 ## Creating an Asset Type

 To create an Asset Type, we first need to go to Asset Types tab.